NREL/EnergyPlus/doc/src/docs/EngineeringReference/09-BuildingSystemSimulation.md

 *ResolveAirLoopFlowLimits* is invoked to deal with zone equipment – primary air system flow mismatches.
 For instance the zone air terminal units (ATUs) may be asking for more air than the central fan can supply.
-In this case *ResolveAirLoopFlowLimits* takes the air flow that the fan can supply and apportions it among the ATUs in proportion to their design maximum air flow rates (*ResolveAirLoopFlowLimits* sets the <span>${\dot m_{\max avail,node}}$</span> at the entering node of each ATU in the system).
+In this case *ResolveAirLoopFlowLimits* takes the air flow that the fan can supply and apportions it among the ATUs in proportion to their design maximum air flow rates (*ResolveAirLoopFlowLimits* sets the <span>\({\dot m_{\max avail,node}}\)</span> at the entering node of each ATU in the system).

 At the end of the air loop simulation *ResolveLockoutFlags* is called.
 This subroutine checks if any air system component has requested that the economizer be locked out.
 If such a request has been made and if the economizer is active, *ResolveLockoutFlags* sets *SimAirLoops* to *true* and the *EconoLockout* flag to *true* to ensure that the air loop will be resimulated with the economizer forced off.